-7.103.
+- 7.103.
 Neither the operation nor the failure of any computer security feature should adversely affect the ability of a system to perform its safety function.

-7.104.
-The failure modes of computer security features and the effects of these failure modes on I&C functions should be known, documented and considered in system hazard analyses.

-7.105.
-If computer security features are implemented in the human machine interface, they should not adversely affect the ability of operators to maintain the safety of the plant.

-7.106.
-Where practicable, security measures that do not also provide a safety benefit should be implemented in devices that are separate from I&C systems.

-7.107.
-The addition of security functions to an I&C system increases the complexity of that system and might introduce potential failure modes to the system that would challenge its ability to reliably perform its safety function or increase the potential for spurious operation.

-7.108.
-Computer security features included in I&C systems should be developed in accordance with Section 2 of this Safety Guide and qualified to the same level of qualification as the system in which the features are located.
+If there is a conflict between safety and security, then design considerations taken to ensure safety should be maintained provided that a solution addressing the security risks is pursued.
+The acceptance of the absence of a security solution is strongly discouraged and may only be considered on a strict case by case basis and if supported by a complete justification and security risk analysis. - 7.104.
+The failure modes of computer security features and the effects of these failure modes on I&C functions should be known, documented and considered in system hazard analyses. - 7.105.
+If computer security features are implemented in the human-machine interface, they should not adversely affect the ability of operators to maintain the safety of the plant. - 7.106.
+Where practicable, security measures that do not also provide a safety benefit should be implemented in devices that are separate from I&C systems. - 7.107.
+The addition of security functions to an I&C system increases the complexity of that system and might introduce potential failure modes to the system that would challenge its ability to reliably perform its safety function, or increase the potential for spurious operation. - 7.108.
+Computer security features included in I&C systems should be developed in accordance with the recommendations in Section 2 of this Safety Guide and should be qualified to the same level of qualification as the system in which the features are located. - 7.109.

-7.109.
 The development process, operation and maintenance of digital systems or components should be conducted in accordance with a computer security plan that specifies and details the means for achieving computer security.

-7.110.
-The computer security plan should include appropriate physical, logical and administrative controls to be implemented during the development of I&C systems.

-7.111.
-The development environment for digital systems and the subsequent installation, operation, and maintenance of digital systems should have suitable measures for preventing the intentional or unintentional intrusion or corruption of the software or data, the introduction of malicious code, incorrect connection to external networks and hacking attacks.
+- 7.110.
+The computer security plan should include appropriate physical, logical and administrative controls to be implemented during the development of I&C systems. - 7.111.
+The development environment for digital systems and the subsequent installation, operation and maintenance of digital systems should have suitable measures for preventing the intentional or unintentional intrusion or corruption of the software or data, the introduction of malicious code, incorrect connection to external networks and hacking attacks.